saadjiqbal/CS704_Group5/README.md

 ---

 ##### Matrix Calculation:
 Insie the `matrixCalculation` folder, you'll find a `main.c` file.
 This file can be run on any IDE with a C compiler or online.
-We used [Reply](http://repl.it) as it was easier for us.
+We used [Repl.it](http://repl.it) as it was easier for us.

 The calculations in the `main.c` script have been based off the `Basic Positioning Techniques` reading provided to us on Canvas.
 The test cases and values are also based off the reading.
-When the script is run, it'll keep printint the current location estimate until our correction vector is less than `0.01` in both x and y directions.
+When the script is run, it'll keep print the current location estimate until our correction vector is less than `0.01` in both x and y directions.

 For all test cases, the algorithm seems to work fine.